Getting Married In Ireland - Irish Wedding Guide

 - Original full birth certificate with an Apostille Stamp from the Embassy of the origin or a letter from the Embassy confirming the authenticity of the certificate (some countries are exempt from this).

 - The registrar might also request additional documents before the appointment.

-For more information and a full list of requirements, visit www.hse.ie/go/marriage.
+For more information and a full list of requirements, visit the official government website.

 Ireland is divided into four provinces, which incorporates Northern Ireland as well as the Republic.
 The Republic of Ireland is further divided into 26 counties.
-Each of them have their own rich history and local attractions, but all of them have that postcard green Irish scenery that makes Ireland an ideal wedding destination.
+Each of them has its own rich history and local attractions, but all of them have that postcard green Irish scenery that makes Ireland an ideal wedding destination.